 Women also have a higher risk of stroke than men because of factors related to reproduction.
 Specifically, oral contraceptives, pregnancy and post-menopausal hormone therapy all can increase women's stroke risk.
 Women who develop preeclampsia, eclampsia or gestational diabetes while pregnant also have a higher risk of stroke.

 Finally, women live longer than men on average.
 Because risk of a stroke increases with age, women have greater risk for stroke over their lifetimes.

 Other factors that increase a person's risk for stroke include heart disease, including abnormal heart rhythms like atrial fibrillation, smoking or tobacco use, and physical inactivity.

 Know the warning signs

-Arms.
-Ask the person to lift up both arms.
-Does one arm drift downward, or is one arm unable to raise up?
+- Arms — Ask the person to lift up both arms.
+Does one arm drift downward, or is one arm unable to rise?

 - Speech — Ask the person to repeat a simple or common phrase.
 Is their speech slurred or strange sounding?

 - Time — If you notice any of these signs, call 911 immediately.
 Some treatment options need to be used in the first 4 ½ hours after a stroke, so it's essential to get help quickly.

 You may be tempted to downplay symptoms and not want to go to the hospital.
 This feeling may be normal but is ill-advised.
 When care is delayed for someone having a stroke, the person's brain is deprived of blood, oxygen and nutrients.
 Within minutes, brain cells start to die.
 Emergency medical care by experts trained in the diagnosis and treatment of stroke is necessary to preserve brain cells and, in the most serious cases, prevent death..